Nicola Sturgeon: Constitutional affairs

 Sturgeon is a constitutional monarchist, telling journalists that it is "a model that has many merits".
 On the day that Elizabeth II became Britain's longest-reigning monarch, Sturgeon travelled with her to open the Borders Railway and told a crowd of well-wishers: "She [The Queen] has carried out her duties with dedication, wisdom and an exemplary sense of public service.
 The reception she has received today, demonstrates that that admiration and affection is certainly felt here in Scotland."

 Following the death of the Elizabeth II, Sturgeon led tributes to the Queen.
 She described the Queen as the "greatest constant in our national life" and added her death was "a day for reflection and remembrance" and "a day for giving thanks to The Queen for her devotion to duty and the decades of public service she gave to the people of Scotland."

 Economic policy

+Sturgeon has described herself as a social democrat.
 She has at times been a critic of austerity, saying that the UK government's "austerity economics" is "morally unjustifiable and economically unsustainable".
 However, in 2018, she endorsed her party's Growth Commission report that pledged to reduce an independent Scotland's budget deficit as a percentage of GDP – something the Institute for Fiscal Studies concluded meant "continued austerity".